imlukedewitt/new-abify/docs/auth_config.md

-# Authentication Configuration in HydraManager
+# Authentication Configuration

-The `HydraManager` class supports various authentication methods when making API requests.
-This document explains how to configure authentication, particularly focusing on how to secure sensitive credentials using environment variables.
+This document explains how to configure authentication for API requests in workflows, including the new `Connection` model for managing encrypted credentials.

+## Overview

+There are two ways to configure authentication:

+1. **Connection Model (Recommended)**: Create reusable, encrypted connection objects
+2. **Workflow Config (Legacy)**: Store auth directly in workflow config JSON

 ## Authentication Methods

-HydraManager supports the following authentication methods:
+The following authentication methods are supported:

 1. **Basic Authentication** (`type: :basic`)
 2. **Bearer Token Authentication** (`type: :bearer`)